 - Meanwhile, there is also the World Intellectual Property Organization (WIPO), based in Geneva (Switzerland), which deals with the international registration of trademarks, designs and patents.
 It also seeks harmonization of IP legislation and systems in various countries worldwide.

 Alongside the official IP bodies BOIP also works together with a range of knowledge partners in Belgium, the Netherlands and Luxembourg.
-These organizations - like the Dutch Chambers of Commerce or the Business advice centres in Belgium - are in close contact with entrepreneurs.
+These organisations - like the Dutch Chambers of Commerce or the Business advice centres in Belgium - are in close contact with entrepreneurs.
 This cooperation aims to share knowledge and information around intellectual property, entrepreneurship and innovation.

-More about cooperation
+Read more about cooperation

-Benelux council for Intellectual Property
+Benelux Council for Intellectual Property

-The Benelux council for Intellectual Property (Benelux Council) makes recommendations and advises BOIP on all matters around intellectual property that fall under the authority of the Benelux Organisation for Intellectual Property.
+The Benelux Council for Intellectual Property (Benelux Council) makes recommendations and advises BOIP on all matters around intellectual property that fall under the authority of the Benelux Organisation for Intellectual Property.

 The Benelux Council comprises several stakeholding parties in the Benelux area, like the judiciary, the academic community, lawyers, representatives and the business community.